ivan-cx/sensish/README.md

 ## Decision making

-"So long as I build for myself, the patterns I use will be simple, and human, and full of feeling, because I under- stand my situation.
+"So long as I build for myself, the patterns I use will be simple, and human, and full of feeling, because I understand my situation.
 But as soon as a few people begin to build for "the many", their patterns about what is needed become abstract; no matter how well meaning they are, their ideas gradually get out of touch with reality, because